J-Afzal/Lane-and-Object-Detection/README.md

 Binaries can be found in [Releases](https://github.com/J-Afzal/Lane-and-Object-Detection/releases) or, if preferred, CMake can be used to build the project from source either through the PowerShell helper function:

+> [!IMPORTANT]
+> Included in the repository is a `benchmark.mp4` file which can be used to run the program against.

 ```text
 Import-Module ./modules/Build.psd1